 Updated July 2, 2021.

-There are a zillion fantastic things to do and see on Hawaii’s Big Island, and it can be hard to pare it all down and fit it all into one vacation!
-From luaus to lava, from palaces to mountain peaks, there’s something on the Big Island for everyone!
+There are a zillion fantastic things to do and see on the Island of Hawai’i, and it can be hard to pare it all down and fit it all into one vacation!
+From luaus to lava, from palaces to mountain peaks, there’s something on the Island of Hawai’i for everyone!
 This handy dandy bucket list has all the best and most unique things the island has to offer, and hopefully it will help you plan your best trip yet.

 1. See the Lava